BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui3D.md

 panel.rows = 5; // The panel will automatically compute the number of columns based on number of child controls
 ```

-By default a SpherePanel is set up with panel.columns = 10;
+By default a VolumeBasedPanel is set up with panel.columns = 10;

 You can specify the distance between elements with `panel.margin = 0.02`.